dherault/serverless-offline/README.md

 All CLI options are optionnal:

 `--prefix` `-p`: Add a prefix to every path, to send your requests to `http://localhost:3000/prefix/[your_path]` instead.
-Default: none.

 `--port` `-P`: Port to listen on.
 Default: 3000.

 `--stage` `-s`: The stage used to populate your velocity templates.
 Default: the first stage found in your project.

 `--region` `-r`: The region used to populate your velocity templates.
-Default: the first region for the first stage found in your project.
+Default: the first region for the first stage found.

 `--httpsProtocol` `-H`: To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both `cert.pem` and `key.pem` files.
 E.g. `-H ./certs`.
-Default: none.

 `--skipRequireCacheInvalidation` `-c`: Tells the plugin to skip require cache invalidation.
 A script reloading tool like Nodemon might then be needed.
-Default: false.

 `--debugOffline`: Prints debug messages.
 Can be useful to see how your templates are processed.